ewandennis/cloudygoo.com/README.md

  1. Clone this repo
  1. Install dependencies: `npm install`
- 1. Start a dev server: `npm start watch`
+ 1. Start a dev server: `npm start`

 You now have a local copy running on http://localhost:8080/